Cloud routers

 - Click Delete.

-Connect the cloud router to the Internet
+Connect a cloud router to the internet

 Control panel